After Mexico fraud, Citi finds other three sets of suspect loans

-NEW YORK (Reuters) - Citigroup Inc, which recently discovered it made some $400 million in fraudulent loans to a company in Mexico, found three other sets of smaller loans that may be suspicious, the bank’s chief financial officer told a group of investors last week.
+NEW YORK, March 12 (Reuters) - Citigroup Inc, which recently discovered it made some $400 million in fraudulent loans to a company in Mexico, found three other sets of smaller loans that may be suspicious, the bank’s chief financial officer told a group of investors last week.

 The three sets of problem loans were for less than $10 million each, and the bank was reviewing its underwriting and monitoring processes, Sanford C Bernstein analysts who attended last week’s presentation wrote in a report dated Wednesday.